Professor-G/pyBIA/docs/index.rst

     cat = catalog.Catalog(data)
     cat.create(save_file=True)

 Parameters can be set to control background subtraction, source detection thresholds, and flux calculations.
 If error map is provided, the output catalog will contain the photometric error.
-The only accompanying attribute is the plot method, which will output two subplots, the source and the segmentation object:
+The only accompanying method is `plot <https://pybia.readthedocs.io/en/latest/_modules/pyBIA/catalog.html#Catalog.plot>`_, which will output two subplots, the source and the segmentation object.

 .. figure:: _static/segm.png
     :align: center